Alpha-Serpentis-Developments/Project-Mimic/README.md

 Each social trading token has a unique style based on the trader's strategies.
 Followers can limit their risk to certain traders or tokens based on their predetermined moves.

-As an alternative, Optional can act as a secondary frontend.
-Ability to convert premiums to a choice of token or to straight up Ether.
-In addition, the ability to create your own option chains.

 # Contributing

 If you wish to contribute to the code, feel free to submit issues, pull requests, or reach out to me.